 When blocks are stacked at varying heights for practicing each placement and position along the bar, some aspects of a full pull are removed so that the lifter can focus on each stage of the pull.

 Straps help keep the lifters’ grip strong to prevent the bar slipping.
 During the pull portion, the weightlifter’s hands are kept securely on the bar.
 When the bar slips in the lifters’ hands, proper form is lost, and the pull is lost.
-Are you interested in buying straps?
-Check this link to Amazon.com
+By the way, if are you interested in buying straps, you can check prices on this Amazon.com link.

 Cleans and Snatches